 Investigates the factors influencing attitudinal and behavioral change in adulthood.
 Includes an overview of current learning theories of three major schools of psychology.
 Examines how these learning theories affect the adult learning process.
 Prerequisite: Three hours of psychology or learning theory.

-PSYC820 Graduate Seminar in Psychoanalytic Theory (3)
+PSYC820 Theories of Psychotherapy (3)